2 kinds of loneliness: why we feel alone in a crowd

 Attunement is the real deep understanding of what a kid needs, and how to nurture them, that has to make it through all the layers of defences, filters, tragedies and hurts of your life so that your kids FEEL the love.

-And the way I write this it might sound like what I'm describing is going to look "bad" or "serious" from the outside.
+And we often imagine a lack of attunement as looking "bad" or "serious" from the outside.
 Not true.
 Chances are it's going to be subtle. (check out this blog post)

 If we didn't get attunement we are going to FEEL alone.
 Deeply, deeply alone.
 And this is a terrifying feeling.
 As a child it's deeply problematic, and as an adult, carrying this belief in their nervous system, it can feel huge (again, like a lost animal wandering through the forest.)